hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * CE    : Initial value = 0, incremented when a packet marked CE is received Duplicate packets should not increment the counters

-## Transport draft ECN capability exchange
+## Transport draft: ECN capability exchange

 The following text on ECN capability exchange is suggested to be included in the transport draft